maryhehehe/maryhehehe/README.md

 - 👾 Video games are nostalgic, they remind me of the fun parts of childhood, and playing games keeps me curious and happy.
 - 🌎 I'm a dreamer.
 Every day I hope to live the life of my dreams, and I hope to dream big enough that life feels meaningful.

-## What I'm learning these days
+## What I'm aiming towards in 2023
-- 🚙 I'm old, and I can't drive.
-It's okay, soon we will have spaceships, so I wouldn't need to drive.
-For now though, I'm need to.
 - 🍄 As a nature lover, I want to have a better understanding of the Earth and I'm starting to learn more about mushrooms.
-- 👩🏻‍💻 I've also been fascinated by code for a long time, and I'm learning HTML, CSS, Javascript and a little bit of Kotlin
+- 👩🏻‍💻 I've also been fascinated by code for a long time, and I'm learning HTML, CSS, Javascript, React
+- 🥋 Training more actively for Muay Thai, maybe I'd get to a level where I can fight

 </p>